majidypd/alopeyk-task/README.md

 email:admin@test
 password: secret
-if you send correct info you will receive a jwt-token . at the very first request you must request with "admin" email and password so the first token is for a admin. you can see admin email and password in database\seeds. so now you can add a new seller . send a request to YourHOST/public/api/user/store/2 the "2" at the end of url is role of this user wich in this case is a seller or store . you can add a customer with number 3 . the parameter you need  is :
+if you send correct info you will receive a jwt-token . at the very first request you must request with "admin" email and password so the first token is for a admin. you can see admin email and password in database\seeds.

+so now you can add a new seller send a request to YourHOST/public/api/user/store/2 the "2" at the end of url is role of this user wich in this case is a seller or store . you can add a customer with number 3 . the parameters you need are :
  - token (which gain from previous step)
  - name  (name of seller or customer)
  - email